craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 - You have 60 feet of darkvision.

 ##### Lycanthropy
-- You will turn under the light of the full moon or greater stressors.
-If you would resist the turning, make a Lycanthropy check.
+- You will turn under the light of the full moon or in reaction to surging emotions, or otherwise to your DM's discretion.
+- While turned, you are compelled to take the Attack Action on your turn, you gain immunity to non-magical and/or non-silvered piercing, slashing and bludgeoning damage, you gain advantage on Perception Checks.
+	- If you would resist your turning or taking the Attack Action, make a Lycanthropy Check.

 ##### Divine Sense
 - As an action, until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 feet of you that is not behind total cover.